deanebarker/treeql-parser/README.md

 You can also append `EXCLUSIVE`, but this is assumed.

-Target can be chained with `AND`.
-In these cases, all the Targets are retrieved individually and combined, then de-duped.
+Sources can be chained with `AND`.
+In these cases, all the Sources are retrieved individually and combined, then de-duped.

 ```
 SELECT children OF /some/path/ AND siblings OF /some/other/path` INCLUSIVE